 Absolutely NO cell phone use and NO texting is permitted in the classroom at any time.
 Students using a cell phone for any reason during class-time will receive a warning.
 If the problem occurs again during the semester, the student will be asked to leave the class and will receive a 0% participation grade.
 No video/audio recording or photography.
-If you would like to bring a computer to take notes, it should be used for that purpose only (no internet browsing).
 Disruptive behavior in general is not allowed.
 Failure to follow these policies will negatively impact your participation grade and may result in your dismissal from the course.